NoraCodes/nora.codes/content/post/i-repaired-my-headphones.markdown

 - Hardware
 - Hacking
 - Culture
-description: Hardware manufacturers are missing out on a huge potential source of revenue: the thrifty tech user market.
+description: "Hardware manufacturers are missing out on a huge potential source of revenue: the thrifty tech user market."
 ---

 Hardware manufacturers are missing out on a huge potential source of revenue: the thrifty tech user market.